Touch in Psychotherapy II:

 Course may qualify for insurance discount.
 Check with your insurer.

-This course is also offered as part of a Somatics & Touch Certificate Program of 22 CE Credits.
+This course is also offered as part of a Somatics & Touch Package of 19 CE Credits.

 Save time & money with our Online Packages.